Stjepan Mesić: Presidency of Croatia

 Mesić was elected President of the Republic of Croatia in the 2000 election after winning the first round and defeating Dražen Budiša of HSLS in the second round.
 Mesić ran as the joint candidate of the HNS, HSS, LS and IDS.
 He received 41% of the vote in the first round and 56% in the second round.

-He heavily criticized former President Franjo Tuđman's policies as "nationalistic and authoritarian", lacking a free media and employing bad economics, while Mesić favored a more liberal approach to opening the Croatian economy to foreign investment.
+Mesić heavily criticized former President Franjo Tuđman's policies as "nationalistic and authoritarian", lacking a free media and employing bad economics, while Mesić favored a more liberal approach to opening the Croatian economy to foreign investment.
 In September 2000 Mesić retired seven Croatian active generals who had written two open letters to the public arguing that the current government administration "is campaigning to criminalize Homeland War and that the Government is accusing and neglecting the Croatian Army".
 Mesić held that active duty officers could not write public political letters without approval of their Commander-in-Chief.
 Opposition parties condemned this as a dangerous decision that could harm Croatian national security.
 Mesić later retired four more generals for similar reasons.